MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - The Fabric (Preview) trial is different from a Proof of Concept (POC).
 A Proof of Concept (POC) is standard enterprise vetting that requires financial investment and months' worth of work customizing the platform and using fed data.
 The Fabric (Preview) trial is free for users through public preview and doesn't require customization.
 Users can sign up for a free trial and start running product experiences immediately, within the confines of available capacity units.

-- You don't need an Azure subscription to use a Fabric (Preview) trial.
-If you have an existing Azure Free or paid subscription, you can procure a Fabric (Preview) capacity.
+- You don't need an Azure subscription to start a Fabric (Preview) trial.
+If you have an existing Azure subscription, you can purchase a (paid) Fabric capacity.

 **For existing Power BI users**